Dependence of decoherence-assisted classicality on the ways a system is partitioned into subsystems: Decoherence

-We do not follow this route in the present paper.
-As soon as our goal is modest --- to demonstrate the {\it failure } of the decoherence-induced classicality within some TPS, we instead identify a condition which signifies such a failure.
+We do not follow the above-described route in the present paper.
+As soon as our goal is modest --- to demonstrate the {\it failure } of the decoherence-induced classicality within {\it some} TPS, we instead identify a condition which signifies such a failure.

-Consider two bases in $\cS,$ $\{\varphi_i\}$ and $\{\tilde \varphi_i\},$ related to each other by a discrete Fourier transform (call them {\it maximally distant bases}): \be |\tilde \varphi_i\ra=\frac1{\sqrt{m}} \sum_{k=0}^{m-1} e^{-2\pi\im (ki/m)} |\varphi_i\ra. \ee We argue that the vectors of these two bases can not simultaneously belong to $\cS_{\rm cl}.$ Indeed, assume that each $\varphi_i$ does belong to $\cS_{\rm cl}.$ Although some of the pairs $(\varphi_i,\varphi_{i'})$ can describe the states which are hardly distinguishable classically and therefore can form a superposition which is still classical (such as the states of alive cat with two different directions of a single nuclear spin), a bulk of such pairs should necessarily represent classically distinguishable states (such as states of alive and dead cat), otherwise the classical reality would be trivial.
-Thus each state $\tilde \varphi_i$ is a superposition of classically distinguishable states, therefore it is highly non-classical.
+Consider two bases in $\cS,$ $\{\varphi_i\}$ and $\{\tilde \varphi_i\},$ related to each other by a discrete Fourier transform (call them {\it maximally distant bases}): \be |\tilde \varphi_i\ra=\frac1{\sqrt{m}} \sum_{k=1}^{m} e^{-2\pi\im (k-1)i/m} |\varphi_k\ra. \ee We argue that the vectors of these two bases can not simultaneously belong to $\cS_{\rm cl}.$ Indeed, assume that each $\varphi_i$ does belong to $\cS_{\rm cl}.$ Although some of the pairs $(\varphi_i,\varphi_{i'})$ can describe the states which are hardly distinguishable classically and therefore can form a superposition which is still classical (such as the states of alive cat with two different directions of a single nuclear spin), a bulk of such pairs should necessarily represent classically distinguishable states (such as states of alive and dead cat), otherwise the classical reality would be trivial.
+Thus each state $\tilde \varphi_i$ is a superposition of classically distinguishable states, therefore it is highly nonclassical. \footnote{In the continuous case (which we do not discuss in detail) the eigenbases of momentum and position are maximally distant.
+Every vector in each of two bases is manifestly nonclassical as momentum eigenstates have infinite position uncertainty and vice versa.}

-Let us consider the equilibrium density matrix $\meandensS.$ An evident necessary requirement for the decoherence-assisted classicality to emerge is that $\meandensS$ describes a mixture of quasiclassical states for any initial conditions.
-We are in a position to demonstrate that, on the contrary, there exist such a partitioning in which $\meandensS$ can be diagonal in each of the maximally distant bases, depending on the initial conditions.
+Let us now consider the equilibrium density matrix $\meandensS.$ An evident necessary requirement for the decoherence-assisted classicality to emerge is that $\meandensS$ describes a mixture of quasiclassical states for any initial conditions.
+If, on the contrary, there exist such a partitioning in which $\meandensS$ can be diagonal in each of the maximally distant bases, depending on the initial conditions, the decoherence-assisted classicality fails to emerge.
+This is a sought-for sufficient condition for the classicality failure.